SimReale/Sintesi_MLDM/README.md

-This is just a course summary of the lectures taken during my Master's Degree in Artificial Intelligence.
+This is just a summary of the lectures from the **Machine Learning and Data Mining (MLDM)** course, taken during my Master's Degree in Artificial Intelligence.
+In particular It is related to the Data Mining part.

 Enjoy!